nikitkuv/transformer_custom/README.md

 # transformer_custom
-Transformer architecture, its training loop and evaluation from scratch for seq2seq tasks using bert tokenizers
+Transformer architecture, its training loop and evaluation from scratch for seq2seq task of translating from german to english using bert tokenizers